SachithSriRam/Tagging-with-HMM./README.md

 <b>For More Details:</b>
 The code is an attempt to algorithmically simulate  and generalize  what was mentioned in this following paper.

-Refer “Eisner, J. (2002).
+ “Eisner, J. (2002).
 An interactive spreadsheet for teaching the forward-backward algorithm.
 In Proceedings of the ACL Workshop on Effective Tools and Methodologies for Teaching NLP and CL, pp. 10–18”

 Link to his related lecture : https://vimeo.com/31374528